How To Stop Thinking

-The following is part of a dialogue between the Advaita sage Robert Adams, and two students (this took place in 1990).
+The following is part of a dialogue between the Advaita sage Robert Adams, and two students (the transcript was entitled “Satguru vs Pseudo-Guru”, 25th October, 1990).
 Robert Adams was one of the greatest nondual masters of the 20th century, and is only now beginning to be recognized as such by a small population of more mature seekers and teachers.
 He had profound insights into the nature of the human “mortal dream” and how to help his small group of students free themselves from the bondage of the human mind programming. (“R” is Robert, “SN”, “SK”, and “SH” are students).

 It’s when “SH”—one of the older students—chimes in, that it really gets interesting.
 He asks the key question: “Who would be stopping the thoughts?” and “How does one stop thinking?”:

 SN: So it’s not a matter of stopping your thoughts?

 R: You can’t stop your thoughts at once.
 But as you observe them, they become less and less.